databrew/bohemia/guides/data_management_and_analytic_plan.md

     sudo chmod 750 /etc/postfix/sasl
     sudo chmod 640 /etc/postfix/sasl/sasl_passwd
     ```

 10. Restart the postfix service by running `sudo service postfix restart`

-10. Test that the email setup works by running
+11. Test that the email setup works by running
-    `echo "Confirm email works test" | mail -s "Cron email test" wanjiru@databrew.cc`
+    `echo "Confirm email works test" | mail -s "Cron email test" joe@databrew.cc`

-11. If you don't get an email, check the mail log at
+12. If you don't get an email, check the mail log at
     `tail -10 /var/log/mail.log` to review the issue.

-12. For Gmail, you should have an email or a security alert.
+13. For Gmail, you should have an email or a security alert.
     Follow the instructions in the security alert email to
     guide you to the option to
     `Allow less secure apps` set this to `ON`